RasmusAndersen/keyword-grabber/README.md

 # keyword-grabber
-Similar to grep, it searches directories and sub-directories for keywords
+Similar to grep, it searches directories and sub-directories for keywords.
+The output can either come in a csv-fileformat, a json format or a markdown table format.

 # Examples:
 1. Search for `# TODO:` and `# NOTE:` keywords in current and all subdirectories to current directory, and save them to a file `todo.csv` in csv format: